grid reference TM 033 356Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-A Victorian brewery once was based here.
+A Victorian brewery was once based here.

-"In a good residential neighbourhood, an old fashioned and commodious dwelling house now or recently known as the Gamekeeper's Arms, which will be sold as an unlicensed property.
+In a good residential neighbourhood, an old fashioned and commodious dwelling house now or recently known as the Gamekeeper's Arms, which will be sold as an unlicensed property.

 Containing a spacious shop suitable for an entrance hall, large front room (19' x 17' x 9' high), second entrance door from front with entrance passage, sitting room, pantry and cupboard.
 At the back is another sitting room and cellar adjoining.
 Bake office now used as a kitchen with oven and range.
 Scullery, coal place, brew house with Copper and brick oven and wood or hen house at end.
-Above are 4 good front bedrooms (2 with stoves) and dressing room, cupboards and two back bed rooms."
+Above are 4 good front bedrooms (2 with stoves) and dressing room, cupboards and two back bed rooms.